Samsung Galaxy Z Flip: Software

+Software lifecycle

+On 18 August 2020, Samsung announced that the Z Flip alongside a selection of other Samsung Galaxy devices, would be supported for three generations of Android software updates, and 4 years of security updates.

+In December 2020, Samsung announced the Z Flip to be eligible for the Android 11 upgrade with One UI 3.

+Owing to the Z Flip being eligible for three generations of Android OS upgrades, Samsung highly likely announced in January 2021 that the phone would receive two more major Android upgrades after receiving Android 11.

+In January 2022, Samsung released the second major OS upgrade for the device, One UI 4, based on Android 12.
+Android 13 with One UI 5, issued by January 2023, was the last major OS update for the Z Flip.

 Reception

 The Z Flip was met with mixed to positive reviews at launch.
 It was praised for its flagship hardware, form factor, software/UI, display, and camera, but criticized for the price, size of the cover display, and perceived overall fragility.
 Sascha Segan of PC Magazine gave the Z Flip a 3/5, stating that "the Samsung Galaxy Z Flip is the first folding phone to really work, but it's still a costly and potentially fragile fashion object rather than a mainstream hit".

 Jessica Dolcourt of CNET gave the Z Flip a 7.9/10, calling it "a cohesive device that's easy to pick up and use right away".
 Dolcourt called Flex Mode "the most unique, interesting and effective feature by far", while noting that battery life was just average and most multimedia was incompatible with the device's aspect ratio, resulting in pillarboxing.
 Chris Velazco of Engadget gave it a 78, praising the form factor, performance and cameras while criticizing the cover display and overall fragility.

 Dieter Bohn of The Verge gave the Z Flip a 6/10, concluding that "as with previous folding phones it is more of an expensive experiment than a real product anybody should buy".
-Bohn praised the performance and hinge design, but was critical of the price and cameras, noting that the screen’s plastic covering was still susceptible to scratches.
+Bohn praised the performance and hinge design, but was critical of the price and cameras, noting that the screen's plastic covering was still susceptible to scratches.
 Samuel Gibbs of The Guardian praised the phone's durability, reporting that "the screen looks and works just as great today as it did fresh out of the box" despite being unfolded several dozen times each day for four months.

 iFixit gave the device a repairability score of 2/10.